rickbassham/raspbian-build/README.md

-# python-astro
+# raspbian-build

-A base docker image with lots of useful python packages installed for astronomy.
+A base docker image that can be used to build raspberry pi binaries.

-Based on the `python:3.8` docker image.

-See `Pipfile` for list of packages installed.